Table of Contents

 Making TableOfContents component aware of new headings

-When using this component in combination with other components that update the DOM with new headings (like the MarkdownSection component), the TableOfContents component needs to be made aware of these new headings.
+the TableOfContents component needs to be made aware of these new headings.
 To do this you need to take the following steps:

-• Create a reference to the TableOfContents component
+- Create a reference to the

-• Add code to pages that alter the DOM so the cascaded event gets raised
+EventCallbackdown in the @Body parameter - Add code to pages that alter the DOM so the cascaded event gets raised

 The following code snippets show how this is done in this demo site.